deepinv/deepinv/.github/workflows.md

 Uses [pytest-testmon](https://github.com/tarpas/pytest-testmon) to skip tests unaffected by the changes, speeding up CI.
 Coverage reports are uploaded to [Codecov](https://codecov.io).
 Also runs doctests in `.py` files from inline module docstrings (`--doctest-modules`).

 ---

-### `test_recurrent_main.yml` — Test main
-**Trigger:** Daily schedule (03:30 UTC) and every push to `main`.

-Nightly full test suite run on the `main` branch.
-Covers three configurations:
-- Ubuntu with all optional dependencies
-- Ubuntu with no optional dependencies
-- Windows with all optional dependencies

-Saves testmon cache to accelerate repeated PR runs, and uploads coverage + test results to Codecov.
-Only runs on the `deepinv/main` repository (not forks).

----